Perceive the fighting scenario

-- Time of action (eg. how long does it take the front leg to load a kick)
+- Times of action (eg. how long does it take the front leg to load a kick)

-- Calculation of probabilities (eg. how much damage can result from an imminent cutting stroke)
+- Calculation of probabilities (eg. how much damage can result from an imminent blow)

 - Our sensory perception – Precision, speed, sensitivity (etc.)